peteroupc/peteroupc.github.io/morealg.md

 (_state2_, _input2_) &rarr; (_digit_, _state3_),

 where _digit_ is not the empty string.
-If any exist, then for each rule found, add a rule (_state1_, (_input1_, _input2_)) &mdash; (_digit_, _state3_), and delete the rule of the form (1), then "flatten" all inputs among all rules in the generator (for example, an input of the form (HEADS, (HEADS, TAILS)) becomes (HEADS, HEADS, TAILS)), then let _m_ be the size of the longest input among rules in the generator, then for each rule whose input has fewer than _m_ values, add copies of the rule to the generator where each copy's input is a different permutation of _m_ values (either HEADS or TAILS) that begins with the original rule's input, and delete the original rule.
+If any exist, then for each rule found, add a rule (_state1_, (_input1_, _input2_)) &rarr; (_digit_, _state3_), and delete the rule of the form (1), then "flatten" all inputs among all rules in the generator (for example, an input of the form (HEADS, (HEADS, TAILS)) becomes (HEADS, HEADS, TAILS)), then let _m_ be the size of the longest input among rules in the generator, then for each rule whose input has fewer than _m_ values, add copies of the rule to the generator where each copy's input is a different permutation of _m_ values (either HEADS or TAILS) that begins with the original rule's input, and delete the original rule.

 If the resulting generator still has transition rules that do not output a digit, repeat this process.
 Then the new generator falls into case 1 and thus fits the model of a machine asked for in the lemma.
 (This is always possible because of the requirement that the generator must output infinitely many digits if allowed to run forever, thus precluding infinite loops where no digit is produced.)   &#x25a1;

-**Proposition 8.** _A finite-state generator can generate a probability distribution that takes on finitely many values if and only if each value occurs with a rational probability.
-Moreover, each value in the distribution must be either rational or transcendental._

-A real number is _transcendental_ if it can't be a root of a polynomial with integer coefficients.
-The second sentence in the proposition thus means, for example, that irrational, non-transcendental numbers such as 1/sqrt(2) and the golden ratio minus 1 can't be generated exactly.

-_Proof:_ Let _n_ be an integer greater than 0.
+_Proof of Proposition 8:_ Let _n_ be an integer greater than 0.
 Take a finite-state generator that starts at state START and branches to one of _n_ finite-state generators (sub-generators) with some probability, which must be rational because the overall generator is a finite-state machine (Icard 2020, Proposition 13)<sup>[**(34)**](#Note34)</sup>.
-The branching process outputs no digit, and the "if" part of the proposition follows from Corollary 9 of Icard (2020)<sup>[**(34)**](#Note34)</sup>.
+The branching process outputs no digit, and part 3 of the proposition follows from Corollary 9 of Icard (2020)<sup>[**(34)**](#Note34)</sup>.
 The _n_ sub-generators are special; each of them generates the binary expansion of a single real number in [0, 1] with probability 1.

-To prove the last sentence of the proposition, translate an arbitrary finite-state generator to a machine described in Lemma 2.
+To prove part 2 of the proposition, translate an arbitrary finite-state generator to a machine described in Lemma 2.
 Once that is done, all that must be shown is that there are two different non-empty sequences of coin flips that end up at the same configuration.
 This is easy using the pigeonhole principle, since the finite-state generator has a finite number of configurations.
 Thus, by propositions 5.11, 4.6, and AB of Adamczewski et al. (2020)<sup>[**(42)**](#Note42)</sup>, the generator can generate a real number's binary expansion only if that number is rational or transcendental (see also Cobham (1968)<sup>[**(43)**](#Note43)</sup>; Adamczewski and Bugeaud (2007)<sup>[**(44)**](#Note44)</sup>).</s>  &#x25a1;

+**Questions:**

+1. Of the probability distributions that a finite-state generator can generate:
+     - What is the exact class of _discrete distributions_ (those that cover a finite or countably infinite set of values)?
+     - What is the exact class of _singular distributions_ (those that cover an uncountable but zero-volume set of values)?
+     - What is the exact class of _absolutely continuous distributions_ (uncountable set, but not singular)?
+     - What is the exact class of absolutely continuous distributions with everywhere continuous probability density functions?
+2. Same question as 1, but for pushdown generators.

 <a id=License></a>
 ## License